rutum/rutum.github.io/_posts/2019-07-27-so-good-they-cant-ignore-you.md

 ---
 layout: post
-title: So Good They Can't Ignore You
+title: So Good They Can't Ignore You (book summary)
 description: A book summary of "So good they can't ignore you", by Cal Newport
 categories: [book summary]
 filter: [Books]